Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Introduction

 \section{Introduction}

-Recent years have witnessed tremendous success in applications of reinforcement learning (RL) in many fields including continuous control \cite{tobin2017domain, levine2016end, andrychowicz2020learning, recht2019tour} and sequential decision-making problems~\cite{mnih2015human-level, silver2016mastering}.
-Most of these successes hinge on the developments of Policy Gradient (PG) method, a model-free approach in modern RL, which directly searches over the policy space to minimize a user-defined cost function.
-Such an end-to-end approach is conceptually simple and is easy to implement since it only requires noisy observations of the cost from system rollouts.
-Moreover, the PG method can be directly applied to a wide variety of tasks for complex dynamics~\cite{perdomo2021stabilizing}.
+Recent years have witnessed tremendous success in applications of reinforcement learning (RL) in continuous control \cite{tobin2017domain, andrychowicz2020learning, recht2019tour} and sequential decision-making problems~\cite{mnih2015human-level, silver2016mastering}.
+Most of these successes hinge on the developments of the policy gradient (PG) method, an essential approach in modern RL, which directly searches over the policy space to minimize a cost function.
+Such an end-to-end approach only requires samples of the cost from system rollouts, and thus is conceptually simple to implement.
+In fact, the PG method has been directly applied to a wide variety of tasks for complex dynamics~\cite{levine2016end}.